CMSgov/beneficiary-fhir-data/runbooks/how-to-load-cloudwatch-historical-data.md

    1. Review the exports that are available already in the export location: s3://bfd-insights-bfd-app-logs/export/prod/ to see if the needed data has been exported previously.
 New exports should be contiguous and non-overlapping with existing exports.
-Start and end timestamps should be selected to run from the first day of a month at 00:00:00 UTC until the first day of a subsequent month at 00:00:00 UTC.
+Start and end timestamps should be selected to run from the first day of a month at 00:00:00 UTC until the first day of a subsequent month at 00:00:00 UTC (exporting more than one month at a time is advisable).
       Removing an existing export in favor of exporting that data again with a later end date is an acceptable way to keep the number of exports manageable.
 The last export chronologically should have a small overlap of 12 hours with the data that is populated with Firehose.
 This overlap will be accounted for when populating the `staging` table.
-   3. Navigate to Cloudwatch in the AWS console.
+   2. Navigate to Cloudwatch in the AWS console.
-   4. Select `Log Groups`
+   3. Select `Log Groups`
-   5. Select `/bfd/prod/bfd-server/access.json`
+   4. Select `/bfd/prod/bfd-server/access.json`
-   6. Select `Actions -> Export Data to Amazon S3`
+   5. Select `Actions -> Export Data to Amazon S3`
-   7. Choose the time period
+   6. Choose the time period
-   8. Select Account: *This Account*
+   7. Select Account: *This Account*
-   9. S3 Bucket Name: `bfd-insights-bfd-app-logs`
+   8. S3 Bucket Name: `bfd-insights-bfd-app-logs`
-   10. S3 Bucket Prefix: `export/prod/YYYY_(MM-MM)`
+   9. S3 Bucket Prefix: `export/prod/YYYY_(MM-MM)` (For example, export/prod/2022_(01-06) for the data that spans from 2022-01-01 00:00:00 through 2022-07-01 00:00:00)
    11. Run the job.
 Production exports can take up to an hour per month depending on the activity level that month.
    12. When the job completes, remove the `aws-logs-write-test` subfolder that AWS creates for internal testing.